-- Everyone is given proper credit for his or her ideas, words, results, and other scholarly accomplishments - All student work is fairly evaluated, and no student has an inappropriate advantage over others - The academic and ethical development of all students is fostered - The reputation of the University for integrity is maintained and enhanced.
+- Everyone is given proper credit for their ideas, words, results, and other scholarly accomplishments, - All student work is fairly evaluated, and no student has an inappropriate advantage over others. - The academic and ethical development of all students is fostered, and - The reputation of the University for integrity is maintained and enhanced.